 7. Chronic Conditions

 Following knee replacement surgery, patients with pre-existing diseases such as osteoporosis or arthritis may continue to have discomfort.
-Even while the procedure can significantly reduce pain, not all causes of discomfort may be completely eliminated.
+Even while the procedure can significantly reduce pain, not all causes of discomfort may be eliminated.

 8. Psychological Factors